dcdpr/did-btcr2/chapters/Index.md

 An ::SMT Beacon:: provides maximum privacy for the DID controller, as the DID controller never has to reveal their DIDs or ::BTCR2 Updates:: to the aggregator.
 This introduces a small risk, as the DID controller is not required to prove control over a DID in order to participate.

-The `beaconType` of the `service` for an ::SMT Beacon:: is "SMTBeacon".
+The type of a service defining a ::SMT Beacon:: in a DID document is "SMTBeacon".

 ## CRUD Operations